 You are reading a NORD Rare Disease Report Abstract.
 NORD’s full collection of reports on over 1200 rare diseases is available to subscribers (click here for details).
 We are now also offering two full rare disease reports per day to visitors on our Web site.

-NORD is very grateful to Thomas Bird, MD, Professor of Neurology and Head of the Division of Neurogenetics, University of Washington, and Research Neurologist, Seattle VA Medical Center, for assistance in the preparation of this report.
+NORD is very grateful to Mary M. Reilly MD, Professor of Clinical Neurology and Consultant Neurologist, Head of Division of Clinical Neurology, Institute of Neurology, MRC Centre for Neuromuscular Diseases, National Hospital for Neurology and Neurosurgery and UCL Institute of Neurology, London, for assistance in the preparation of this report.

 - No subdivisions found.